just-the-docs/just-the-docs-tests/index.md

 # Tests for Just the Docs

-Just the Docs is a remote theme for use with Jekyll.
+[Just the Docs] is a [remote theme] for use with the static website generator [Jekyll].
+The theme is responsive, easily customizable, and hosted on [GitHub Pages].
+It supports documentation pages, but (currently) not blogs.

-We are developing this website to test the features of Just the Docs.
+We are developing this website to test various features of Just the Docs.
-The source code of the web pages illustrates how to use the tested features, and the published pages shows their resulting effects.
+The source code of the web pages illustrates how to use the tested features, and the published pages show their resulting effects.
-See the Just the Docs website for the main documentation of the theme.
+See the [Just the Docs website] for the main documentation of the theme.

 The rest of this page explains how we created this website so that we can build and preview the site locally before publishing it on GitHub Pages.
+The explanation aims to be as simple as possible;
+it could be regarded as a test of the guidance for [getting started] shown on the theme home page (which can confuse users new to Jekyll).

+Note that some of the files shown below will subsequently be updated, to support further tests.

 1. Install Bundler: